 After a number of years living in London and working in Camden Town Market and struggling to make ends meet, JJ moved back to Plymouth to further study commercial printing at the Plymouth College of Art and Design.
 Over the next several years he worked as a self taught graphic designer in the South West of England and also moved into professional sign making while experimenting with art in his spare time.
 In 2009 after selling a few of his acrylic paintings through a local gallery he decided it was time to move back to London and finally pursue his art career.
 In early 2011, using his experience he had gained working in the tattoo industry, he produced a series of black and white tattooed celebrity images which set the ball rolling.

-Adams uses a range of new and mixed media in his work from spray painting to hand painting acrylics, stenciling, screen printing, collage and digital composite and matte painting as well as photography.
+Adams uses a range of new and mixed media in his work from spray painting to hand painting acrylics, stenciling, screen printing, collage and digital composite and matte painting as well as photography and street art.
 He admits being influenced at art college by artists like Derric van Rensburg, Norman Rockwell, Roy Lichtenstein, Andy Warhol and Sir Peter Blake and more obscure illustration artists like Drew Struzan, Guy Peelleart, Storm Thorgerson and lowbrow artists like Coop and Jim Phillips.

 JJ Adams lives and works from his studio in Croydon, South London.

-He is married with four children and two dogs.
+He is married with five children and two dogs.

-When he is not creating artwork, he can be found writing music, attending comic conventions, browsing record stores, hunting down retro video games or restoring his 1984 Porsche 944 and his 1959 VW Beetle.
+When he is not creating artwork, he can be found attending comic conventions, browsing record stores, hunting down vintage video games, playing Airsoft or restoring his 1984 Porsche 944 and his 1959 VW Beetle.